 As ever more highrises fill the skyline in Broward County, it seems a miracle that the low-rise, Old Florida, mom-and-pop Hollywood Beach Broadwalk remains.

 So far, the 2.5-mile pedestrian and bike path along the ocean hasn’t been ruined by development, even though the Jimmy Buffet Margaritaville Resort was built in the middle of it a few years ago.
 At the time, many said it would ruin the ambiance they’d grown to love.
-In my visits, including a wonderful bike ride and breakfast facing the beach on Mother’s Day 2021, the Hollywood Beach Broadwalk is an charming as ever.
+In my visits, the Hollywood Beach Broadwalk is as charming as ever.

-I love the Hollywood Beach Broadwalk — and yes, it is the Hollywood Broadwalk, not the Hollywood Boardwalk — for six big and little reasons:
+I love the Hollywood Beach Broadwalk — and yes, it is the Hollywood Broadwalk, not the Hollywood Boardwalk — for 10 big and little reasons:

-- There are still so many surviving low- and mid-rise hotels and apartments built during the late 1920s and 1930s in the Streamline/Art Moderne, Mediterranean Revival, and Mid-Century Modern architectural styles.
+2. There are still many surviving low- and mid-rise hotels and apartments built during the late 1920s and 1930s in the Streamline/Art Moderne, Mediterranean Revival, and Mid-Century Modern architectural styles.

-- The vintage architecture might remind you a little of the Art Deco hotels of Miami Beach’s South Beach, but there is absolutely nothing hip about the Hollywood Beach Boardwalk.
-It has a small-town feel, where for years middle-aged French Canadians dominated the scene.
-And there’s no mistaking them for fashion models.
+3. The vintage architecture might remind you a little of the Art Deco hotels of Miami Beach’s South Beach, but there is absolutely nothing hip about the Hollywood Beach Boardwalk.
+It has a small-town feel, where for years middle-aged French Canadians, rather than hipsters, have dominated the scene.

-- You won’t find this many open-air beachfront bars and restaurants that are casual and moderately priced anywhere else in South Florida.
+5. You won’t find this many open-air beachfront bars and restaurants that are casual and moderately priced anywhere else in South Florida.
+There are also multiple places to get an ice cream cone.

 Biking Hollywood Beach Broadwalk